Moses' nine-year stay at Chelsea comes to an end as he completes Spartak Moscow move

 The 30-year-old joined the Premier League club from Wigan back in 2012 although hasn't played for them since October 2018, with him having been shipped out on a number of loan moves over the years.

-He has, however, now left Chelsea on a permanent basis, signing a contract until 2023.
+He has, however, now left Chelsea on a permanent basis, signing a contract with Spartak until 2023.

 Editors' Picks